 Video EFPIA: Understanding the working relationship between the pharmaceutical industry and healthcare

-In the UK. the requirement to disclose Transfers of Value (ToV) on an individual basis is part of the Association of British Pharmaceutical Industry (ABPI) code of practice.
+In the UK. the requirement to disclose ToV on an individual basis is part of the Association of British Pharmaceutical Industry (ABPI) Code of Practice.
 The information is published by the ABPI annually at the end of June.
 Further information about the disclosure of these payments can be found on the ABPI website: www.abpi.org.uk